 - Liquid WDFM tanks are vented through carbon canisters and monitored weekly. - Most of the combustion gases exiting the rotary kiln enter the calciner.
 Up to 15% of the gases may bypass the pre-heater and calciner.
 These gases are withdrawn from the kiln riser duct, where they are conditioned by an alkaline spray dryer and directed to a separate baghouse to remove particulate material.
 The purpose of the baghouse is to remove alkali salts from the system.
 Waste bypass dust is tested in accordance with 40 CFR § 266.112 and 10 CSR 25-7.266 and managed according to the results.
 All gases from the bypass are then ducted to the main kiln stack by the bypass induced draft (ID) fan.
-Combustion gases leaving the rotary kiln enter the calciner and come in contact with a low-NOx burner.
-A tertiary burner is located above the low-NOx burner in the calciner to add additional heat for process purposes.
-Combustion gases leaving the pre-heater are directed to the in-line raw mill or main baghouse.
+Combustion gases leaving the rotary kiln enter the calciner and come in contact with a low-NO_x burner.
+A tertiary burner is located above the low-NO_x burner in the calciner to add additional heat for process purposes.
+Combustion gases leaving the calciner are utilized in the pre-heater to pre-heat raw materials.
+All gases leaving the pre-heater are directed to the in-line raw mill or main baghouse.

-- Certified Continuous Emission Monitors (CEMs) are operating in compliance with HWC MACT & the RCRA Part B Permit conditions.
+- Certified Continuous Emission Monitors (CEMs) operate in compliance with HWC MACT & the RCRA Part B Permit conditions.
 Combustion gases at the exhaust end of the kiln are continuously monitored for O2 and CO, as these parameters are an integral portion of data utilized for kiln control.
-Stack gases are continuously monitored for opacity, SOx, NOx, CO, CO2, O2, and gas flow.
-Opacity is monitored by a crossstack laser system.
-CO, CO2, SOx, NOx and O2 utilize a continuous extractive system complete with a sample conditioning system.
+Stack gases are continuously monitored for opacity, SO_x, NO_x, CO, CO2, O2, and gas flow.
+Opacity is monitored by a cross-stack laser system.
+CO, CO2, SO_x, NO_x and O2 utilize a continuous extractive system complete with a sample conditioning system.
 Stack tests are conducted periodically by independent engineering and testing firms to determine emissions, as required. - The main baghouse ID fan is utilized to maintain the kiln system under negative draft.
 The variable speed fan is sized to maintain a negative pressure throughout the system, effectively preventing fugitive emissions and exhausts to the main kiln stack.